ng-nj/ng-nj.org/README.md

 # ng-nj.org

-This is the source code for the webiste of ng-nj is the unofficial AngularJS group for New Jersey, USA!!
+This is the source code for the webiste of ng-nj is the unofficial AngularJS group for New Jersey, USA!

 Please join our gitter here: [https://gitter.im/ng-nj/ng-nj.org](#https://gitter.im/ng-nj/ng-nj.org)